 Select A Topic

 More often than not, professors will let you choose your topic for your term paper writing.
-This is a great opportunity as you can employ a subject that you are most interested with, hence, making it easier for you to write.
-After deciding on a general topic, you must narrow it down into a doable topic in order for you to work within the boundaries of your term paper.
-Explore unique angles in which you can approach your topic, and make sure it is insightful and original so that readers will be drawn into it.
+This is a great opportunity to employ a subject you are most interested in, making it easier for you to write.
+After deciding on a general topic, you must narrow it down into a doable topic for you to work within the boundaries of your term paper.
+Explore unique angles in which you can approach your topic, and make sure it is insightful and original to draw readers into it.

 Do A Thorough Research About the Topic

 With a final topic in mind, the next step is to do thorough research about it.
 Explore more about the background of your topic and be open to new information you will encounter.
 Usually, your professors will let you do a review of related literature.
 Use primary and secondary sources.
 Primary samples are original documents, text, interviews, and so on from the author himself/herself, while secondary sources are other people’s explanations and interpretations of the primary sources.
 After having a clear view of your topic based on your researches, you can now formulate your thesis statement to be defended during your proposal.

 A term paper outline guides you in the direction of your whole term paper writing process; basically, it is your road map.
 You can, however, change your outline along the way, depending on the course of your writing.
 But in all in all, this lets you stay on track and not go far astray.
 Professors might or might not give a term paper format, but just in case, the fundamental structure includes an introduction; body, containing various discussion paragraphs and sections; and conclusion.

 Once your topic and outline are approved, write your term paper proposal.
 The approval of your proposed plan depends on its potential impact or benefit and the soundness for carrying it out.
 Your proposal must include your research questions, time and expense required, prior research done on the subject, how it will be evaluated, and how it will benefit the community.
 Take note to learn from the feedback and follow the suggestions/advice of your professor or the panel after defending it.